-Want an in-depth, proven strategy to becoming a well-paid virtual assistant?
+Want a step by step, proven strategy to becoming a well-paid virtual assistant?
 Check out Gina Horkey’s course 30 Days Or Less To Virtual Assistant Success.
-I’ve personally gone through the curriculum and was able to make my invest back 2000% over in just one month.
-It’s by far one of the best investments I’ve made in my freelance career.
-Highly recommended!
+I’ve personally gone through the curriculum and was able to make over $800 in my first month.
+It’s one of the best investments I’ve made in my freelance career and a course I highly recommend!

 2. Become A Freelance Writer

 This is probably the most popular online side hustle out there right now.
-And it’s no wonder since you can get paid to share your ideas, opinions, and knowledge on topics you know and actually care about.
+And it’s no wonder since you can get paid to share your ideas, opinions, and knowledge on topics you care about.

-This would be a fantastic option for you if you’ve always loved writing and getting your thoughts out.
+This would be a fantastic option for you if you’ve always loved writing and getting your thoughts out there.

-In terms of pay, I’ve seen a lot of people work part time at freelance writing and make between 1-2K per month depending on their niche.
-And I’ve heard of countless people taking their writing gig full time and making a handsome living from it.
-Mega cool!
+In terms of pay, I’ve seen a lot of people work part-time at freelance writing and make between 1-2K per month depending on their niche.
+And I’ve heard of countless people taking their writing gig full time and making 5K+ per month.